mtemkit/Write-A-Book-In-A-Day/README.md

 ### Live Demo:

 By entering the API key and sample inputs found in the "sampleEnvVarInput.md" file, these are the type of chapters you could expect.
-Be aware that if you ran the code and entered this exact same input, besides the general provided outlines, the output would be unique since the book is written using AI.
+Be aware that if you ran the code and entered this exact same input the output would be unique other than the general guidelines and themes being the same since the book is written using AI.

 <p align="left">
   <img src="images/sample_story_example.png" width="1000" height="600" title="Sample Story Text Output">